Mathematical Foundations of Polyphonic Music Generation via Structural Inductive Bias: Beyond Randomness: Information-Theoretic Topology Design (Smart v3)

-\begin{theorem}{NMI-Permutation Invariance}{nmi_perm_inv} Let $A$ be an RPTP matrix and $P^*$ an NMI-optimized permutation minimizing $\mathcal{R}(P)$.
-Then $P^* A$ retains the RPTP. \end{theorem} \begin{proof} From RPTP Theorem 3.5, RPTP is invariant under any permutation equivalence.
+\begin{proposition} Let $A$ be an RPTP matrix and $P^{*}$ an NMI-optimized permutation minimizing $\mathcal{R}(P)$.
+Then $P^{*} A$ retains the RPTP. \end{proposition} \begin{proof} From RPTP Theorem 3.5, RPTP is invariant under any permutation equivalence.
 Since NMI optimization yields a specific permutation $P^*$ that reorders features to minimize entropy loss within blocks, it preserves the transversality of the tangent spaces.
 By RPTP Theorem 2.5, the Jacobian maintains full row rank, ensuring no loss of structural stability while aligning with data correlations. \end{proof}

-\begin{proposition}[Optimized Manifold Expansion] NMI-driven topology minimizes $\mathcal{R}$, expanding the effective manifold beyond random shuffling. \end{proposition} \begin{proof} Random permutations yield positive expected regret $\mathbb{E}[\mathcal{R}] > 0$, potentially introducing singularities in gradient flows.
-NMI clustering minimizes $\mathcal{R}$ by reducing conditional entropy $H(X_i|X_j)$ within blocks, preserving surjectivity of the composite Jacobian (from Stage 3).
-Integrating information theory, this anchors rank more efficiently (RPTP Theorem 2.9 for superpatterns), as NMI ensures high-information subspaces are prioritized, leading to linear rank scaling with reduced numerical degradation. \end{proof} This proves that while RPTP is essential for baseline stability, NMI enhances it by data-adaptive optimization, making Smart v3 robust for modular data.
+\begin{proposition}[Optimized Manifold Expansion] NMI clustering minimizes $\mathcal{R}$ by reducing conditional entropy $H(X_i|X_j)$ within blocks, maintaining the topological integrity of the manifold.
+Integrating information theory, this structured alignment provides a highly favorable optimization landscape.
+Rather than strictly guaranteeing surjectivity, it ensures high-information subspaces are prioritized, strongly supporting the empirically observed linear rank scaling while resisting numerical degradation. \end{proposition} This proves that while RPTP is essential for baseline stability, NMI enhances it by data-adaptive optimization, making Smart v3 robust for modular data.